-coParenter helps divorced parents settle disputes using A.I. and human mediation
+coParenter helps divorced parents settle disputes using AI and human mediation

 However, the biggest differentiator is how coParenter puts a mediator of sorts in your pocket.

-The app begins by using A.I., machine learning, and sentiment analysis technology to keep conversations civil.
+The app begins by using AI, machine learning, and sentiment analysis technology to keep conversations civil.
 The tech will jump in to flag curse words, inflammatory phrases and offense names to keep a heated conversation from escalating – much like a human mediator would do when trying to calm two warring parties.

 When conversations take a bad turn, the app will pop up a warning message that asks the parent if they’re sure they want to use that term, allowing them time to pause and think.
 (If only social media platforms had built features like this!)